davidmarquis/grails-lesscss/README.markdown

  development, because it would result in continuous 404 errors (the .css file being non existent in dev).
  I suggest having two set of configurations for bundles: one for local development and another for the other environment (which will contain references to LESS-generated CSS stylesheets).
+ * The Mozilla Rhino dependency that this plug-in declares clashes with the Rhino distribution that comes with ui-performance (from YUI compressor).
+If you get a weird unexplainable error at minification time when packaging your WAR, try excluding the Rhino dependency from the plug-in (be careful to set the right plug-in version):

+    *** /grails-app/conf/BuildConfig.groovy
+    dependencies {
+        plugins {
+            runtime( ":lesscss:0.9.2" ) {
+                excludes "js"
+            }
+        }
+    }

 # Thanks